privcount/privcount/doc/PrivCountAuthentication.markdown

 * the public keys and their fingerprints do not need to be kept secret, but they must be transferred authentically
 * the private keys on each ShareKeeper must be kept secret
+* to manually generate this key and certificate: openssl genrsa -out sk.key 4096